Targis/aid-form2/README.md

 # Orikhiv Aid

-This web application helps residents of the Orikhiv hromada, forced to leave their hometown due to Russian aggression, receive humanitarian aid.
+This web application helps residents of the Orikhiv hromada, forced to leave their hometown, receive humanitarian aid.

 This app provides a service for registration in the hromada's database and receiving an individual number that can be used for getting humanitarian aid.

 Also, through this application, a person can register and receive a date and time to visit our office.

-The data collects in a Google table.
+The data is collected in a Google table.
 Uses Google Apps Script as a backend part.

 ## Available Scripts